qasim-a/color-closet/README.md

 4. **Palette assignment** — the extracted hex is mapped to one of 16 palette colors using a hue-dominant HSL distance function, which prevents neutral colors like beige from attracting visually distinct colors that happen to share similar lightness values
 5. **Result sorting** — within a palette bucket, products are ranked by perceptual color distance from the exact shade the user selected

-The palette assignment uses a custom distance function that weights hue 3x more than saturation and ignores lightness almost entirely for saturated colors — because whether a red is light or dark matters less than whether it's actually red.
+The palette assignment uses a custom distance function that weights hue 3x more than saturation and ignores lightness almost entirely for saturated colors, because whether a red is light or dark matters less than whether it's actually red.

 ---